kenba/icao-wgs84-rs/README.md

 ## Test

 The integration test uses Charles Karney's
-[Test data for geodesics](https://geographiclib.sourceforge.io/C++/doc/geodesic.html#testgeod) to verify geodesic azimuth and distance calculations between positions on the WGS-84 ellipsoid.
+[Test data for geodesics](https://geographiclib.sourceforge.io/C++/doc/geodesic.html#testgeod) to verify geodesic segment azimuth and distance calculations between positions on the WGS-84 ellipsoid.
 Run the tests using: